header-bg

 • Stamina

-Our neurofeedback sessions starts with an invitation for you to relax in one of our cozy recliners.
-We then tape non-invasive EEG sensors to your scalp, and ask you to watch any television show of your choice.
+We all are born with certain qualities but we are not using them to the fullest for improving cognitive performance due to low self-confidence and lack of motivation.
+With neurofeedback, we can now train our brains to gain confidence and maximize our brain’s potential.
+Our neurofeedback sessions involve the use of non-invasive EEG sensors that are connected to your scalp while you relax in one of our cozy recliners.
+You will also watch any television show of your choice.
 This show will act as a mode to provide you with feedback of your own brain wave activity.
-Every time your brain accomplishes the right brain activity, you will be rewarded with a bigger screen size and clear audio.
-More than just a mind performance hack, neurofeedback training can deliver long-lasting effects.
-After you complete a few sessions, you will notice that you are able to focus better, feel motivated and experience peak brain performance.
+Whenever your brain accomplishes the right brain activity, you will be rewarded with a bigger screen size and clear audio.
+With this mind performance hack, after you complete a few sessions, you will notice that you are able to focus better and feel motivated and experience peak brain performance.

 SEE THE RESEARCH